sascha432/ArduinoFlashStringGenerator/README.md

 ### FlashStringGeneratorAuto.json

-To modify the content of the strings, edit the .json file and run the tool again.
+#### Configuration options

+These are stored under the key __FLASH_STRING_GENERATOR_CONFIG__

+#### Translations

+The name of the string as key and contains all its information.
 If the default is defined in the source code, it cannot be changed in this file.

+It is recommended to add strings to the source code using (F)SPGM, PROGMEM_STRING_DEF or AUTO_STRING_DEF instead of modifying this file.
+If a string is defined in the source code, the definition in the file will be updated silently

 ```
     "Example1": {                   # id of the string
         "auto": "Example1",         # this is the value the tool assigns automatically
-                                    # once "default" is set, this value will be removed
+                                    # rename or add default to remove it
         "use_counter": 2,           # shows how often this id is being used
-        "default": "Example #1"     # overwrite it with this
+        "default": "Example #1"
+        # translations
         "i18n": {
             "en-US": "Example #1 US version",
             "en-CA": "Example #1 CA version",
             "en-GB": "Example #1 GB version",
             "de-CH": "Beispiel #1",
             "fr-CH": "Exemple #1"
-        }
+        },
+        # source and linen number where the string is defined or used
+        "locations": "src/example.cpp:40,src/example.cpp:45,src/example.cpp:47"
     },
     "CURRENCY": {
         "default": "%.2f",